 • update-policy rules of type subdomain were incorrectly treated as zonesub rules, which allowed keys used in subdomain rules to update names outside of the specified subdomains.
 The problem was fixed by making sure subdomain rules are again processed as described in the ARM.
-This was disclosed in CVE-2020-8624.
+(CVE-2020-8624)